certbot/certbot/docs/contributing.rst

 Installer
 ---------

-Installers classes exist to actually setup the certificate in a server, possibly tweak the security configuration to make it more correct and secure (Fix some mixed content problems, turn on HSTS, redirect to HTTPS, etc).
+Installers plugins exist to actually setup the certificate in a server, possibly tweak the security configuration to make it more correct and secure (Fix some mixed content problems, turn on HSTS, redirect to HTTPS, etc).
 Installer plugins tell the main client about their abilities to do the latter via the :meth:`~.IInstaller.supported_enhancements` call.
-We currently only have one Installer written (still developing), `~.ApacheConfigurator`.
+We currently have two Installers in the tree, the `~.ApacheConfigurator`. and the `~.NginxConfigurator`.
+External projects have made some progress toward support for IIS, Icecast and Plesk.

 Installers and Authenticators will oftentimes be the same class/object (because for instance both tasks can be performed by a webserver like nginx)